Search over 5 Puggle dogs across Australia

 Recommended Grooming Tips

-You may trim your Puggle’s nails every 4 to 6 weeks if their outdoor play does not wear down their nails naturally.
+Trim their nails every 4 to 6 weeks if outdoor play doesn’t wear them down naturally.

-Like many other smaller dog breeds, Puggles can be prone to dental problems.
-Brushing your dog’s teeth regularly with a dog-specific toothpaste will help prevent plaque and tartar buildup.
+Like many smaller breeds, Puggles can develop dental issues.
+Brush their teeth regularly with dog-specific toothpaste to ward off plaque and tartar buildup.

 Exercise

-The recommended amount of exercise for a Puggle can vary depending on their age, size, weight and overall health.
-However, in general, an adult dog should receive at least 30 minutes of moderate exercise each day.
-This can include activities like walking, jogging or playing fetch with a ball or frisbee.
+The exercise needs of a Puggle vary depending on age, size, and health.
+Generally, an adult Puggle should get at least 30 minutes of moderate activity each day, whether that’s walking, jogging, or playing fetch.

 Training